kachan1208/hello-world/twilio.md

 `eThree.encrypt(data, publicKeys)` signs the data with the sender's private key and encrypts the message for recipients' public keys.

-The publicKeys parameter is an array of the recipients' public keys.
-In order to retrieve the public keys of users using their identities and generate this array, you'll need to use the `eThree.lookupPublicKeys(identities)` method.
+The publicKeys parameter is a list of the recipients' public keys.
+In order to retrieve the public keys of users using their identities and generate this list, you'll need to use the `eThree.lookupPublicKeys(identities)` method.

 ```javascript
 async function sendMessage(e3kit, channel, message) {